mmi-sc/dicom-store-scp-for-ahi/source/deployment.rst

 1. AWS Management Console → VPC
 2. Check existing VPC ID in "VPC" menu
 3. Check public/private subnet IDs in "Subnets" menu
-4. Check "NAT Gateways" menu to verify at least one NAT Gateway is deployed
+4. Check "NAT Gateways" menu to verify at least one NAT Gateway is deployed in a public subnet
 5. Check access control settings in "Security Groups"

-**How to Create NAT Gateway if Missing:**

-1. VPC Console → "NAT Gateways"
-2. Click "Create NAT Gateway"
-3. Select a public subnet and allocate an Elastic IP
-4. Add route to NAT Gateway in private subnet route tables

 Security Requirements
 ~~~~~~~~~~~~~~~~~~~~~